sg-developer-portal/dev-portal-documentation/content-publishing-guide/publish-documentation.md

   <figcaption>Fig 12: Creating a pull request.</figcaption>
 </figure>

-Step 13: Head over to the pull request, and click on the check provided by AWS Amplify Console.
+Step 13: Head over to the pull request, and click on the check provided by *'AWS Amplify Console'*.
 You will be redirected to a webpage containing a link to the preview site.
 Click on the link and you should see a preview version of the Dev Portal which includes your documentation.

 Should you not be satisfied with the content, edit the documentation from Step 6 and commit again once done.
 The pull request will be updated automatically and a